vene/pelican-bibtex/Readme.md

 }
 ```

 If a field is not defined, the tuple field will be `None`.
-Furthermore, the
-fields are stripped from the generated *BibTeX* (found in the `bibtex` field).
+Furthermore, the fields are stripped from the generated *BibTeX* (found in the `bibtex` field).

 Advanced Configuration
 ======================

-The configuration allows for multiple files and control over several variables that are also passed on to the
+The configuration allows for multiple files and control over several variables **that are also passed on to the template phase**.
+The following optional fields can be specified for each bibliography in the `PUBLICATIONS` variable:

+* `title`: Title for this bibliography (h2), if empty, the bibliographies key is used instead.
+* `header`: Bool denoting whether a header (h2) should be produced for this bibliography.
+* `split`: Bool denoting whether bibliographies should be split by year (h3).
+* `split_link`: Bool denoting whether to generate a "link to top" after each year's section.
+* `bottom_link`: Bool denoting whether to generate a "link to top" after this bibliography.
+* `highlight`: String, e.g., a name, that will be entailed in a \<strong\> tag to highlight.
+* `all_bibtex`: Provide a link to the original .bib file

+A `PUBLICATIONS_NAVBAR` variable can be used in `pelicanconf.py` to specify whether or not to produce a line that contains links to each bibliography section.

-The following example contains all variables that can be configured through the plugin.
-All these
+The following example contains a default entry `simple-example` plus a secondary bibliography `modified-defaults` in which all variables that can be configured through the plugin are set to non-standard.

 ```python
 PUBLICATIONS = {